braisv/Martian-Robots/README.md

 ## The Problem

-Introduce the command `/npm start` in your node console, then it will suggest you to introduce some input and send it by writing `/send`.
+Introduce the command `npm start` in your node console, then it will suggest you to introduce some input and send it by writing `send`.

 As a result, you will see the position of your robots over the grid, and the final output.